Discovery of a dwarf planet candidate in an extremely wide orbit: 2017 OF201

-As shown in Figure~\ref{fig:orbit_view}, the longitude of perihelion of \name, $\varpi = 306^{\circ}$, lies outside the clustering region near $\varpi \approx 60^{\circ}$ observed among other extreme TNOs.
-This distinction raises the question of whether \name is dynamically consistent with the Planet X hypothesis, which suggests that a distant massive planet shepherds TNOs into clustered orbital configurations.
+As shown in Figure~\ref{fig:orbit_view}, the longitude of perihelion of \name, $\varpi = 306^{\circ}$, lies well outside the clustering region near $\varpi \approx 60^{\circ}$ observed among other extreme TNOs.
+This discrepancy raises the question of whether \name is dynamically compatible with the Planet Nine (P9) hypothesis, which posits that a distant massive planet shepherds TNOs into aligned orbital configurations.

-\citet{Siraj2025} computed the most probable orbit for a hypothetical Planet X by requiring that it both reproduces the observed clustering in the orbits of extreme TNOs and preserves the long-term stability of those TNOs that are already stable in the absence of Planet X. To assess how such a planet would affect \name, we perform forward \textit{N}-body integrations including a planet with mass $m_p = 4.1,M_\oplus$, semi-major axis $a_p = 296$~au, eccentricity $e_p = 0.339$, inclination $i_p = 4.27^{\circ}$, and longitude of perihelion $\varpi_p = 242^{\circ}$ \citep{Siraj2025}.
-We compare this to a control simulation that excludes Planet X.

-Figure~\ref{fig:Nbody_P9} shows that, in the absence of Planet X, \name remains on a stable orbit for at least 1~Gyr under the influence of the known giant planets and the Galactic tide.
-In contrast, when Planet X is included, gravitational interactions lead to close encounters with Neptune that eject \name from the solar system in $\sim$0.1~Gyr.